JoonHyeok-hozy-Kim/ai_paper_study/text_books/deep_learning_mit/ch08/06/note.md

     - For $`k`$ pararmeters, the Newton's method should calculate the inversion of $`k\times k`$ Hessian matrix with computational complexity of $`O(k^3)`$.
     - Also, since the parameters will change with every update, the inverse Hessian has to be computed at every training iteration.

+<br><br>

+## 8.6.2 Conjugate Gradients
+- Def.)
+  - A method to efficiently avoid the calculation of the inverse Hessian by iteratively descending conjugate directions.
+  -

+## 8.6.3 BFGS

 <br>